2012Inga/Community_connect/README.md

 # Community Connect

 Community Connect is a platform to help communities connect and share events.
-It includes a front-end built with React and a back-end with Express and MongoDB.
+It includes a front-end built with React and a back-end with Express and MySQL.

 ## Installation

 1. Clone the repository.
 2. Navigate to the `front-end` directory and run `yarn install`.
 3. Navigate to the `back-end` directory and run `yarn install`.
-4. Set up the `.env` files for the back-end with your MongoDB connection string.
+4. Set up the `.env` files for the back-end with your MySQL server.
 5. Start the back-end server by running `yarn start` in the `back-end`.
 6. Start the front-end by running `yarn start` in the `front-end`.